Vraj1103/Vraj1103/README.md

 ### Hi there👋, my name is Vraj!
 #### I am a Web developer

-- 🔭 I’m currently working on my React & Tailwind.
+- 🔭 I’m currently working on React & Tailwind.
 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on Web-dev realated projects.
 - 💬 Ask me about Full-Stack Web-development.